bigboards/bigboards-docs/docs/gettingstarted.rst

 Power
 =======================================================================================================================
-Since the hex is an electronical device, it benefits from having power.
+Since the hex is an electronic device, it benefits from having power.
 This means you will have to make a connection from your hex to your wall outlet.
 An external power supply is provided to make this connection.

 #.
 Plug the round power plug into the hex.
 You can find the power jack next to the wireless antenna at the bottom of the device

 #.
 Plug the power supply into a wall outlet

-Once a connection has been made, the LED's at the bottom of the hex will light up.
+Once a connection has been made, the LEDs at the bottom of the hex will light up.

 Network
 =======================================================================================================================